 2.1 Adding and Removing Team Members #

 To invite your team, go to the “Team” section.
-Here, in the corner, you can invite people one by one.
+Here, in the corner, you can invite people one by one or by entering up to 5 email addresses at once to invite users in a bulk (but you can invite an unlimited number of users in total).
 All we have to do is type the email address of the person we want to invite, and click ADD.
 There, now Austin should receive an email with the invite.

 Let’s now switch to Austin’s email and find our invitation.
 Here it is.